GlycineASoya/aws-ai-practitioner-aif-c01/05-genai-overview.md

 ## Model Types

 1. GTP or Generative Pre-trained Transformer - a special case of Transformer-based LLM
-2. Dissusion model - model, that is focused on image, audio, text (sometimes) generation, starts the generation process with noise or random data, gradually adding information until a recognizable pattern is obtained
+2. Diffusion model - model, that is focused on image, audio, text (sometimes) generation, starts the generation process with noise or random data, gradually adding information until a recognizable pattern is obtained
 3. Multimodal model - model, that's trained on multiple media types, including text, audio, video, images, and able to interpret and generate these media types
 4. Generative Adversarial Networks (GANs) - model, that consists of two neural networks, competing with each other to get the generated content indistinguishable from real content
 5. Variational AutoEncoders (VAEs) - model, combines neural network and probabilistic modeling, which allows to be effective in anomaly detection in large time-series data sets